Home > Why Enterprise Observability Is a Better Approach to Unified Monitoring

 Making the case for unified monitoring with observability

 Enterprises with existing siloed monitoring tools may struggle to justify the move to unified monitoring with an observability solution.
 After all, the siloed multi-tool approach has worked so far; why shake things up?
 But not doing so can be costly, and as IT environments grow and become increasingly distributed and complex, the risk of performance issues or downtime affecting end users increases.
 This is why having the ability to monitor the health of your on-premises, hybrid IT, and cloud operations from a single dashboard often outweighs any cost disadvantage.
 To gain stakeholder buy-in to transition to a purpose-built observability solution from key stakeholders like IT monitoring teams and upper management, look for a full-stack observability solution offering flexibly tiered licensing based on the number of nodes you need to cover rather than rigid enterprise license structures.
 You can learn more about the benefits of implementing observability in this infographic.
 Along with flexibility in pricing, ensure your chosen monitoring platform has built-in integrations with other required performance, cloud server, and application monitoring options.
-SolarWinds® Observability, for instance, is designed to seamlessly connect monitoring data from web applications and their services with performance metrics from cloud and hybrid infrastructure, including AWS cloud monitoring and Azure performance monitoring.
+SolarWinds Observability SaaS (formerly known as SolarWinds Observability), for instance, is designed to seamlessly connect monitoring data from web applications and their services with performance metrics from cloud and hybrid infrastructure, including AWS cloud monitoring and Azure performance monitoring.
 These visualizations can support your ability to optimize the performance, user experience, and business outcomes of modern, cloud-native applications.
 Taking the step toward unified monitoring with observability and away from siloed, multi-tool monitoring approaches isn’t just a sensible decision—it’s vital for enterprises looking to digitally scale to remain competitive.
 After all, an enterprise only succeeds with a unified focus on what they do best; the same can be said of enterprise observability.
 Unified observability is an optimal way for enterprises to keep operations smooth, stable, and broadly visible.
-You can learn more about how SolarWinds Observability is built to provide complete visibility into application performance—alongside databases, networks, and end-user experience—by delivering holistic business insights and smart automation you can scale as your needs change.
+You can learn more about how SolarWinds Observability SaaS (formerly known as SolarWinds Observability) is built to provide complete visibility into application performance—alongside databases, networks, and end-user experience—by delivering holistic business insights and smart automation you can scale as your needs change.
 Try it for free now.

 Thomas LaRock